 Some autistic students enjoy group work more than any other part of their course, as it enables them to work with others with support and a common goal and this helps them with social and work relationships later on.
 Others worry a lot about it, but either way most courses have group work at some point and it is better to take a proactive approach so you can make the most out of the experience.

-Knowing what you’re good at and being able to express it well, without being arrogant, is an important part of working with others.
+Knowing what you’re good at and being able to express it well is an important part of working with others.
 It’s also important to know what you are not so good at, so that you can work on improving those areas and perhaps avoid roles where those are the main characteristics.

 It is best to be very specific – just saying you’re good or bad at something or love or hate it without having a very clear idea of what that is in relation to the group and task and how you can either work with or around that element isn’t helpful to anyone.

 What to do next?

 Spend some time thinking about your strengths and weaknesses and make an appointment to speak to your tutor or mentor